elmtree-askmo/cloudcannon-app/content/learn/biotechnology/what-is-the-role-of-dehydration-reactions-in-the-formation-of-biological-polymers.md

 seo:
   title: QuickTakes | Biotechnology
   page_description: >-
-    Dehydration reactions play a crucial role in the formation of biological polymers by linking monomers through the removal of water, facilitating the synthesis of carbohydrates, proteins, and nucleic acids, essential for cellular function and structural integrity.
+    Dehydration reactions are essential for the formation of biological polymers like carbohydrates, proteins, and nucleic acids by linking monomers through the removal of water.
+This process is vital for cellular function and complexity.
   page_keywords: >-
-    dehydration reactions, biological polymers, dehydration synthesis, condensation reactions, monomers, water removal, covalent bond, carbohydrates, proteins, nucleic acids, peptide bonds, phosphodiester bonds, hydrolysis, biochemical reactions
+    dehydration reactions, dehydration synthesis, biological polymers, condensation reactions, covalent bond formation, carbohydrates, proteins, nucleic acids, monomers, hydrolysis, polymerization, biochemical reactions, energy storage, structural integrity, genetic information
 author: QuickTakes
 question: >-
     What is the role of dehydration reactions in the formation of biological polymers?